-Started in 2009, the Cloud Security Alliance has developed a widely adopted catalog of security best practices, the “Security Guidance for Critical Areas of Focus in Cloud Computing, V3.0“.
-In addition, the European Network and Information Security Agency (ENISA) whitepaper “Cloud Computing: Benefits, Risks and Recommendations for Information Security” is an important contribution to the cloud security body of knowledge.
+The Cloud Security Alliance (CSA) has developed a widely adopted catalog of security best practices, the “Security Guidance for Critical Areas of Focus in Cloud Computing, V4.0“.
+This document was last updated significantly in 2017, even though it was first published in 2009.
+In addition, the European Network and Information Security Agency (ENISA) created a whitepaper called “Cloud Computing: Benefits, Risks and Recommendations for Information Security“.
+This is also an important contribution to the cloud security body of knowledge.

-Together these are a broad foundation of knowledge about cloud security, with topics ranging from architecture, governance, compliance, operations, encryption, virtualization and much more.
+Together these documents are a broad foundation of knowledge about cloud security.
+Their topics range from architecture, governance, compliance, operations, encryption, virtualization and much more.

 When a team goes through CCSK training together, their collaboration improves.
 They are on the same page, and they can bridge their diversity.
 As a result, good ideas get accepted quicker, and bad ideas get killed more swiftly.

 CCSK is also the basis for many consumer/vendor discussions around risk and assurance, and starts to become required in many segments.
-The CCM (Cloud Controls Matrix) and the STAR (Security Trust Assurance Registry) are also based on CCSK.
+CCSK is also the basis for the CCM (Cloud Controls Matrix) and the STAR (Security Trust Assurance Registry).